Pineapple Opal

 Ananas Opal

-The terms "pineapple opal" and "ananas opal" are interchangeable and refer to the same type of opal, characterized by its unique pineapple-like texture.
-Both terms are commonly used in the gem trade and by collectors.
+The terms “pineapple opal” and “ananas opal” are used interchangeably.
+"Ananas" is the Latin (and international) word for pineapple and is often used in the gem trade to describe this specific opal morphology.
 The word "ananas" is the Latin word for "pineapple," hence the association with the opal's texture.

 Pineapple Opal Price & Value